Sakari Manninen

-Sakari Manninen (born 10 February 1992) is a Finnish professional ice hockey forward for Genève-Servette HC of the National League (NL).
+Sakari Manninen (born 10 February 1992) is a Finnish professional ice hockey player who is a forward for Genève-Servette HC of the National League (NL).

 Playing career

 Manninen made his Liiga debut playing with Oulun Kärpät during the 2013–14 Liiga season.

 After the 2018–19 season, placing second on Jokerit in scoring with 20 goals and 48 points in 62 games, Manninen was traded by Jokerit to fellow KHL club, Salavat Yulaev Ufa, in exchange for financial considerations and the rights to Miro Heiskanen and Henrik Borgström on 17 May 2019.

 In March 2022, while in his third season with the club, Manninen left Salavat Yulaev Ufa during playoffs due to the Russian invasion of Ukraine.

 On 13 July 2022, Manninen as an undrafted free agent, opted to move to North America and was signed to his first ever NHL contract after agreeing to a one-year, $750,000 contract with the Vegas Golden Knights for the 2022–23 season.
 After attending the Golden Knights training camp, Manninen was assigned to play in the American Hockey League (AHL) with affiliate, the Henderson Silver Knights.
 He remained with the Silver Knights for the duration of the season, posting 40 points through 53 regular-season games.

 As a pending free agent from the Golden Knights, Manninen opted to resume his European career by agreeing to a one-year contract with Swiss-based Genève-Servette HC of the National League (NL), on 12 May 2023.